awiley33/m0_github_challenge/github_steps.md

 3. Create a github repo
 4. Set up the remote github repo by using terminal command `git remote add origin <SSH address>`
 5. Check for remote directories by using informative command `git remote`
+6. Push commits up to the remote respository by using terminal command `git push -u origin main`